Nero Wolfe supporting characters: Saul Panzer

 Saul Panzer is a top-notch private detective who is frequently hired by Wolfe either to assist Archie or to carry out assignments that Wolfe prefers that Archie not know about or for which Archie cannot be spared.
 Panzer is not an impressive-looking character; he dresses sloppily, has a big nose, and almost always needs a shave.
-Even so, Archie and Wolfe respect Saul immensely.
+In "Counterfeit for Murder", he is "undersized and wiry" and looks like he "could be a hackie."
+Archie and Wolfe respect Saul immensely.
 He charges much higher fees than other New York detectives, but Archie insists that he is worth it.
 "With an office and a staff, he could have cleaned up," Archie writes in chapter 6 of Champagne for One (1958), "but that wouldn't have left him enough time for playing the piano or playing pinochle or keeping up with his reading, so he preferred to free-lance at seventy bucks a day" – equivalent to more than $600 today.

 Saul has an eidetic memory, which Archie frequently comments is better than his own, and an uncanny ability to connect people's names and identities permanently with their faces in his mind, even with only a glance.
-When a character in Too Many Women (1947, chapter 26) emphatically insists that Saul must have mistakenly identified someone else as her, Archie comments to Wolfe, "… with Saul, you know how good that is.
+When a character in the 1947 novel Too Many Women (chapter 26) insists that Saul must have mistakenly identified someone else as her, Archie comments to Wolfe, "… with Saul, you know how good that is.
 Even if she has a twin, it was her."
 Wolfe emphatically agrees.